Programs & Activities

 - Fall Kickoff event(s) held each September;

-- OLLI's Virtual Winter 2021 Open House will be held on January 6th from 10:00 am to noon:
+- OLLI's Virtual Winter Open House held each January;

-- OLLI Annual Meeting and Election held in May;
+- OLLI Annual Meeting and Election in May

-Big Hearted Stories: Generations, the Big Hearts for Seniors fund raising event, 7 pm on May 27th, and
+Big Hearted Stories: Generations, the Big Hearts for Seniors fund raising event

 - The Schmoozery — Every Wednesday from 1:00 to 2:00 pm.